Last Updated: 02-04-2026

 mkdir -p /root/SlackerMail

-PASSWD=$(cat /dev/urandom | LC_CTYPE=C tr -dc 'a-zA-Z0-9' | fold -w 24 | head -n 1)
+PASETUPPASS=$(cat /dev/urandom | LC_CTYPE=C tr -dc '[:alnum:]' | fold -w 24 | head -n 1)

-echo $PASSWD > /root/SlackerMail/postfixadmin_setup.pass
+echo $PASETUPPASS > /root/SlackerMail/postfixadmin_setup.pass

-echo $HASHPASS | cut -c 8- > /root/SlackerMail/postfixadmin_setup_hashed.pass
+echo $PAHASHPASS > /root/SlackerMail/postfixadmin_setup_hashed.pass

 chmod 0600 /root/SlackerMail/postfixadmin_setup.pass /root/SlackerMail/postfixadmin_setup_hashed.pass